Abdullah Anderson: Pittsburgh Steelers

-Green Bay Packers
+Green Bay Packers (first stint)

-On August 25, 2021, Anderson signed with the Green Bay Packers.
+On August 25, 2021, Anderson signed with the Packers.

 On August 31, 2021, Packers released Anderson as part of their final roster cuts.
 He was signed to the practice squad the next day.
 He was released on September 21, 2021.

-Tennessee Titans
+Tennessee Titans (first stint)

 On September 29, 2021, Anderson was signed to the Tennessee Titans practice squad.
 He was released on October 26.

 Green Bay Packers (second stint)

-On November 2, 2021, Anderson was signed to the Green Bay Packers practice squad.
+On November 2, 2021, Anderson was signed to the Packers practice squad.
 He was elevated to the active roster on December 18 ahead of a week 15 game against Baltimore Ravens.
-He was elevated to the active roster again on January 1, 2022, ahead of a Week 17 game against the Minnesota Vikings.
+He was elevated to the active roster again on January 1, 2022, ahead of a Week 17 game against the Vikings.
 He was elevated to the active roster the third time on January 8, 2022, ahead of a Week 18 game against the Detroit Lions.

 Atlanta Falcons

-On August 7, 2022, Anderson signed with the Atlanta Falcons.On September 1, 2022, Anderson was signed to the 53 man roster for the Falcons.
+On August 7, 2022, Anderson signed with the Atlanta Falcons.
+On September 1, 2022, Anderson was signed to the 53 man roster for the Falcons.
 The Falcons released Anderson on September 10, 2022, a day before the start of the 2022 season.
 He was signed to the practice squad two days later.
 He was promoted to the active roster on September 19.
+Anderson found a more permanent home with the Falcons, playing in 16 games.

 Washington Commanders

 Anderson signed with the Washington Commanders on March 17, 2023.
+He was released on August 29, 2023, but re-signed two days later.
+On October 14, he was released again and signed to the practice squad two days later.
+He played seven games during the 2023 season, making eight tackles and a fumble recovery.

+Tennessee Titans (second stint)

+On August 16, 2024, Anderson signed with the Tennessee Titans.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on October 19.
+He was waived on October 28, and re-signed to the practice squad.
+He played four games during the 2024 season.

+Anderson signed a reserve/future contract with Tennessee on January 6, 2025.
+On May 13, Anderson was released by the Titans.